 Super 7 Desk Exercises at Work to Keep You in Shape!

 Are you sitting and reading this article?
 Well, it’s time you should stop and think how long do you SIT and READ on the screens!
-We know the technological advancement has forced us to stay fixed with the computer screens leaving us deskbound for longer durations, however entertainment is not the only purpose any longer.
+We know the technological advancement has forced us to stay fixed with the computer screens leaving us deskbound for longer durations, however, entertainment is not the only purpose any longer.
 Modern-day jobs involve a sedentary lifestyle whether you work with an IT firm, a government establishment or any other industry.
 But, have you ever thought of the numerous repercussions to your health?
 This is too obvious nowadays to guess that you spend all your time going through e-mails or scrolling through your favourite social media.
 Have you realized that all of these are restricting your physical movements as you don’t budge from your place?
-We get so engrossed in the mechanism of working and earning that we don’t even leave the desk to have food, in order to eat and work simultaneously!
+We get so engrossed in the mechanism of working and earning that we don’t even leave the desk to have food, to eat and work simultaneously!

 According to WHO, an estimated 3.2 million deaths in the world attribute to a lack of physical activity.
 The sedentary lifestyle being followed by most of us is responsible for increasing the risk of heart disease and diabetes as well as the loss of muscle and bone strength.

 We spend a lot of time sitting!
-On an average we spend more than 9 hours sitting, and 7+ hours sleeping, don’t you think that’s too much of sitting!!
+On average we spend more than 9 hours sitting, and 7+ hours sleeping, don’t you think that’s too much sitting!!
 The impact of this may lead to an increased rate of obesity and other related diseases.

 It’s high time that you understand that sitting idle at one place for longer is going to harm your health immensely.
-Also, it’s time to break the myth that being at office and sitting on a chair for the whole day means a sacrifice of your exercise routine!
+Also, it’s time to break the myth that being at the office and sitting on a chair for the whole day means a sacrifice of your exercise routine!